henrikstengaard/classicwb-advsp-package/README.md

 ## Description

-ClassicWB ADV Package contains ClassicWB ADVSP v28 created by Bloodwych from EAB.
+ClassicWB ADVSP Package contains ClassicWB ADVSP v28 created by Bloodwych from EAB.

 With permission from Bloodwych it's been converted to a package for HstWB Installer.